CantrellD/esim/README.md

 Election results are generally shown at the bottom of the page.
 Results for a given method can also be graphed on the state map, in which case the color of the map at a given location shows which city would be chosen if the selected city were moved to that location.
 Graphs cannot be generated if no city is selected.

 ## Methods
-Methods are ordered by subjective implementation complexity.

 ### Plurality
 Each voter chooses one candidate.
-The candidate chosen by the most voters is elcted.
+The candidate chosen by the most voters is elected.

 ### Approval
 Each voter chooses some subset of the candidates.
 The candidate chosen by the most voters is elected.